X

 While tax deductions are great, tax credits can be even better.
 That’s because a tax credit is taken directly against the taxes you owe, as opposed to a deduction, which reduces taxable income.
 Some tax credits are refundable, which means that if the credit is bigger than what’s owed, you get a check back from the government.

-If you’re running a small business, here are several credits to know about to maximize your savings
+If you’re running a small business, here are several credits you should know about to maximize your savings

 Work Opportunity Tax Credit